paketo-buildpacks/paketo-website/content/docs/concepts/buildpacks.md

 For more information about buildpacks, visit [buildpacks.io](https://buildpacks.io/docs/concepts/components/buildpack/)

+### Component Buildpacks
+Paketo provides many component buildpacks, each with a well-defined responsibility.
+Component buildpacks may require contributions from upstream buildpacks and/or provide required components to downstream buildpacks.

+For example, the Gradle Buildpack is a component buildpack, responsible for installing Gradle in the build container and using Gradle to compile and package a JVM application.
+It requires that an upstream component to provide a JDK.
+It provides a compiled JVM application to downstream buildpacks.

+### Composite Buildpacks

+Component buildpacks can be combined to compose higher-level composite buildpacks.
+Composite buildpacks contain an ordered list of component buildpacks.
+Some buildpacks in the ordering may be optional, participating only when they detect that they are needed.

 ## How do Paketo Buildpacks work together?
-The Paketo project provides language family buildpacks, which combine multiple buildpacks into ordered groupings.
+The Paketo language family buildpacks are [composite buildpacks](#composite-buildpacks) that provide easy out-of-the-box support the most popular language runtimes and app configurations.
+These buildpacks combine multiple component buildpacks into ordered groupings.
 The groupings satisfy each buildpack's requirements (mentioned in the  `detect` section).
-The language family buildpacks provide language runtime support for the most popular languages and app configurations.

-Keep reading to learn more about the specifics for each language family Paketo Buildpack.

 ## How do Paketo Buildpacks relate to the Cloud Native Buildpacks project?